A Mind for Numbers by Barbara Oakley, Ph.D.

 Learning to use your memory in a more disciplined yet creative manner helps you learn to focus your attention.
 By memorizing material you understand, you can internalize the material in a profound way.

-One of the best things you can do to remember and understand concepts in math and science is to create a metaphor or analogy for it.
+One of the best things you can do to remember and understand concepts in math and science is to create a metaphor or analogy for them.

 Use spaced repetition to help lodge ideas in memory.